 Our local chapter of the National Honor Society collected over 100 units of blood this year (each unit can save up to 3 lives).
 In addition, NHS was active on other fronts as each kindergarten class had reading buddies for at least 5 hours spread throughout the year.
 And, collectively, members volunteered over 825 hours this school year!

 The Varsity A quiz bowl team qualified and competed at the national level for the first time ever and did very well against the best teams from around the country going 5 and 5.

 Both BRHS Bands received Division I ratings at State Festival.
 Percussion Ensemble performed at the Michigan Youth Arts Festival in Kalamazoo on May 9th.

 BRHS has teamed up with both Ferris State University and Mid-Michigan Community College to offer an enhanced dual enrollment program.
 BRHS students were able to enroll in 8 different college level classes this year without ever leaving the high school.
 93 high school students, mostly juniors and seniors, successfully earned 712 college credits!

 Every year our students compete in the MITES (Michigan Industrial Technology Education Society) Competition and typically do very well.
 This year was no exception.
-Over 10 students qualified for the State level competition with 4th place finishes going to Cold Poortvliet (fishing net) and Matt Heydel (rocking chair).
-Two students earned 3rd place finishes: Pierce Morrissey (fishing net) and Brendon Garner (dining room table).
-Erik Rehkopf submitted a well-crafted bowl that netted him 1st place in his category.
+8 students qualified for the State level competition and Connor Lee earned a 1st place with a bowl.
+Connor McAdams earned a 3rd place with a bowl as well as Dawson Robetoy with a carving.